System Boundaries & Responsibility Interfaces | OE-FASHION Engineering Reference

 Intent vs. Reality

 Large-scale bespoke projects involve multiple stakeholders.
-We bridge design intent with environmental reality.
+We bridge design intent with environmental reality through documented constraints.

 4. Environmental Assumptions as Engineering Inputs

-Performance guarantees are valid only within defined environmental parameters.
+Performance validation is applicable only within defined environmental parameters.
 Humidity control, thermal expansion range, and lighting intensity are treated as engineering inputs, not post-delivery variables.

-Deviations beyond specified ranges invalidate performance assumptions regarding finish stack-up & optical flatness without implying defect.
+Deviations beyond specified ranges invalidate assumptions regarding finish stack-up & optical flatness.

 OE-CORE™ HANDOVER PROTOCOL